DavidNHill/JSMinesweeper/README.md

 Basic Options:
 - Opening on start: Determines whether the first click is a guaranteed opening or only guaranteed safe.
+- No Guesss: Attempts to generate a board which contains no guesses.
+The board is generated on your first click.
 - Beginner:  9x9/10.
 - Intermediate: 16x16/40.
 - Expert: 30x16/99.